Ven0m0/Ven0m0/readme.md

 ### 🚀 My Projects

+*This is a list of my core projects.
+See the section above for my most recent activity!*

 | Project                                                                | Description                                                                     |
 | ---------------------------------------------------------------------- | ------------------------------------------------------------------------------- |
 | **[Pihole-Lists](https://github.com/Ven0m0/Pihole-Lists)** | Curated ad-blocking and security lists for Pi-hole to enhance network privacy.  |